oldnapalm/CoordRecorder/README.md

 - Press `J` to auto drive to the waypoint
   - Press `Right`/`Left` to go faster/slower
   - Press `Shift`+`Right`/`Left` to change driving style
+- You can also ride to the waypoint using GTBikeV auto drive (version 0.4 and up)
 - We could teleport to the next waypoint but we want to make sure the auto drive will follow the planned route
 - Press `F10` to save current coordinates to file

 The last saved point will be used as the finish banner.
 Player heading will be used for banner rotation.